Cancer

 Cervical Screening

-A cervical screening test (previously known as a smear test) is a method of detecting abnormal cells on the cervix.
-The cervix is the entrance to the womb from the vagina.
-Detecting and removing abnormal cervical cells can prevent cervical cancer.
+A cervical screening test (previously called a smear test) checks for abnormal cells on the cervix, which is the entrance to the womb from the vagina.
+Finding and removing these cells can prevent cervical cancer.

-Cervical screening is offered to women aged 25 to 64 in England because of the benefits of screening, including finding abnormal cells early so they can be treated quickly.
-Women who are registered with a GP are automatically invited for cervical screening.
+Women aged 25 to 64 in England are offered cervical screening because it helps find abnormal cells early so they can be treated quickly.
+Women registered with a GP are automatically invited for screening.

 Breast Cancer Screening

-About 1 in 8 women in the UK are diagnosed with breast cancer during their lifetime.
-If it's detected early, treatment is more successful and there's a good chance of recovery.
+About 1 in 8 women in the UK will get breast cancer in their lifetime.
+If it's found early, treatment is more successful and there's a good chance of recovery.

-Breast screening aims to find breast cancers early.
-It uses an X-ray test called a mammogram that can spot cancers when they're too small to see or feel.
+Breast screening aims to find breast cancer early.
+It uses an X-ray test called a mammogram to spot cancers when they're too small to see or feel.

-As the likelihood of getting breast cancer increases with age, all women aged 50 to 70 and registered with a GP are automatically invited for breast cancer screening every 3 years.
+Women aged 50 to 70 and registered with a GP are automatically invited for breast cancer screening every 3 years because the risk of breast cancer increases with age.

 Bowel Cancer Screening

-Bowel cancer is a common type of cancer in both men and women.
-About 1 in 20 people will get it during their lifetime.
+Bowel cancer is common in both men and women, with about 1 in 20 people getting it in their lifetime.

-Screening can help detect bowel cancer at an early stage, when it's easier to treat.
-It can also be used to help check for and remove small growths in the bowel called polyps which can turn into cancer over time.
-All men and women aged 60 to 74 who are registered with a GP in England are automatically sent a bowel cancer screening kit every 2 years.
+Screening can help find bowel cancer early when it's easier to treat.
+It can also help find and remove small growths in the bowel called polyps, which can turn into cancer over time.
+Men and women aged 60 to 74 who are registered with a GP in England are automatically sent a bowel cancer screening kit every 2 years.

-Make sure your GP has the correct address so your kit is posted to the right place.
-If you're 75 or over, you can ask for a kit every 2 years by phoning the free bowel cancer screening helpline on 0800 707 60 60.
+Make sure your GP has your correct address so your kit is sent to the right place.
+If you're 75 or older, you can ask for a kit every 2 years by calling the free bowel cancer screening helpline on 0800 707 60 60.

 Support Organisations